ArjanCodes/examples/github_copilot/README.md

 - Security issues
   - Many repos contain sensitive information such as DB credentials, API private keys, and so on.
 GitHub trains the models on public repos, where this is less of a problem, but that might change.
 Tools like Copilot are another reason to never put sensitive data in repositories, even if they are private.
   - Can a bad actor commit malicious code and trick the algorithm into suggesting that code to other developers who then use it?
 This opens up a new avenue for hackers to get into existing code.
+Maybe this is all purely academic and it won't be an issue.
+Given what's happened in the past, I'm not so sure.

 Overall: it's an interesting new direction for software development.
 I'm not going to uninstall this yet and see how it feels when I use this for a longer period.
 I'm curious: do you see yourself using Copilot in your development process?
 Would you pay for this?
 Let me know what your thoughts are.
 Thanks for watching, take care and see you soon!